Written by Justine Lee, DVM, DACVECC, DABT

 How does an animal get rabies?

 Any mammal can be exposed to rabies through exposure to saliva (via wounds or bite wounds) of a rabid animal; the virus is then introduced to the tissue.
-Unfortunately, animals can shed rabies for several weeks to months without showing signs, while still transmitting the virus to other animals or humans.
+Unfortunately, animals can incubate rabies within their body for several weeks to months without showing signs.

 If you stay up on the news, you’ll likely remember a woman who visited India on a yoga retreat and was bitten by a puppy, only to die of rabies several weeks later once she arrived back in the United States.
 This puppy was likely carrying rabies for several weeks, but may not have developed signs of it yet, exposing everyone who went near it.